 There is an myriad of roads and trails through the vast wilderness area taken up by National Parks, State Forests and Conservation Areas.
 This area drops off the escarpment to the east of the New England tableland, where the climate, altitude and surrounding environment are under constant refinement, and in turn the scenery is forever changing.

 There are plenty of campsites for you to use as a base or overnight stop while exploring this awe-inspiring part of the country.

-For a good map of the area download the Walcha Brochure below.
+For a great map of the area please download the Walcha Brochure below.
 Alternatively, a Hema New England High Country NSW Motorcycle Touring Map can be viewed and purchased HERE.

 Nundle Forest Way Please research your trip carefully as there are a few restricted areas that require a permit for access and don’t allow trailers or motorbikes.
 More self drive adventure suggestions can be found in our WALCHA BROCHURE

 Enfield Forest Road

 Kangaroo Flat Road & Fenwickes Road loop, OR